(c) uta großkopf | photosphaere.org

 Welcome to my very personal “Sax-Workout”!
 Here you’ll learn about the way I teach, practise and play saxophone, flute and didgeridoo.
 It is not a very new or that unique idea, but it’s my way!

 Graduating from music conservatory, I was a walking encyclopedia in music-theory, arranging-techniques but was also able to play that stuff I learned plus all kinds of musical styles, techniques… If you want to be a pro in music you got have these chops for sure.
 But by that time it didn’t inspire me any more.
 I had the feeling to be in at a dead end road.

 – Today I’m practising the above mentioned stuff from time to time. –

-So I started to watch out for other sources of inspiration.
 What really had a huge impact on my way to play (physically and mentally) was when I started to practise TaiChi and QiGong.
 Since day one being an absolute beginner in this form of the martial arts, I try to shift the inner composure and the position to my playing and practising.

 After practising TaiChi and QiGong nearly every day for about five years now, I focus strongly on the physical aspects of TaiChi when teaching saxophone, flute or didgeridoo or doing workshops.

 I experienced not to need that much energy when playing my horn, since I do TaiChi on a daily schedule.
 As all martial arts emphasize: the energetic centre of the body is about two inches down the navel.
 So that’s exactly where a windplayer’s supposed to center the air when breathing!